Design and build your dream life, or just decide to be happy

 Designing your dream life can feel like a big idea, especially if you’re tired, stretched thin, or unsure where to begin.

 This guide is designed to take the pressure off.
-We’ll look at what designing your dream life actually means, why it matters, and simple steps you can take to move toward a life that feels more like yours.
+We’ll look at what designing your dream life actually means, why it matters, and simple steps you can take to move toward a life that feels more like one you chose.

-You don’t need a full plan to start, just a willingness to look at where you are and what’s calling for your attention.
+All you need is a willingness to look at where you are now and what’s calling for your attention.

 What it means to live your dream life